Hydrogen Fuel Cell Vehicle Market Size & Share Analysis - Growth Trends And Forecast (2025 - 2032)

 -

-In September 2024, Toyota began mass production of its second-generation hydrogen fuel cell system, aiming for wider adoption of hydrogen technology in commercial and passenger vehicles
+In September 2024, Toyota commenced mass production of its second-generation hydrogen fuel cell system.
+This move aims to accelerate the adoption of hydrogen technology in both commercial and passenger vehicles, supporting sustainable mobility solutions.

 -

-In December 2022, Hyundai announced plans to expand its hydrogen fuel cell lineup to include SUVs, trucks, and buses by 2030
+In December 2022, Hyundai revealed plans to broaden its hydrogen fuel cell lineup, aiming to introduce SUVs, trucks, and buses powered by hydrogen technology by 2030.
+This expansion reflects Hyundai's commitment to sustainable transport solutions and the growth of the hydrogen mobility sector.

 Hydrogen Fuel Cell Vehicle Market Segment Analysis